Doctors Note Logo

 Could It Be Something Else?

-Sometimes, spinal abnormalities may raise concern for other bone or mineral conditions.
+Sometimes, spinal abnormalities may raise concern for other conditions affecting the spine or nervous system.

 When to Seek Immediate Medical Care